100 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is mindfulness training safe for postpartum depression?
+What prior data suggests that this mindfulness training is safe for postpartum depression?

 This trial is for first-time pregnant mothers with low optimism early in pregnancy (less than 20 weeks), who speak English, can consent, and have a smartphone.
 They must not have had a prior delivery at or beyond 20 weeks gestation.